 Sometimes financial abuse is something as simple as caregivers refusing to allow residents access to funds needed to make purchases.
 Far too often, financial abuse involves an abusive caregiver using their position to gain access to the finances of the person they’re caring for.

 From draining bank accounts to opening lines of credit in their names, abusers will go to any lengths to find a way to steal from vulnerable elderly people.
 To help prevent your loved one from suffering financial abuse, make sure that you keep a close eye on their finances and look for signs that something isn’t right.

 Common Nursing Home Abuse Cases Mean That The Relatives Of Residents Must Remain Vigilant

 Nursing home abuse cases are sad and tragic, and in many cases, they can go undetected for a long time.
 Elderly people are easy targets for people who lack morals.
 While most nursing homes do a great job at screening potential employees, there will always be some that somehow manage to slip through the cracks.

 Or, there will be great candidates who, for whatever reason, become abusers.
 When you place a loved one in a nursing home you should be able to trust that they will get the kind of care that you can’t provide yourself.
 That’s what nursing homes are for.
 To help elderly people who need more care and attention than most people can provide on their own.

 So, how do you protect your loved one from abuse?
 First, make sure you visit regularly.
-Your loved one will be thrilled to see you and on top of that, by being present at the facility regularly, it will show any potential abusers that you’re the type of family member who is more likely to notice if there is a problem.
+Your loved one will be thrilled to see you and on top of that, being present at the facility regularly will show any potential abusers that you’re the type of family member who is more likely to notice if there is a problem.